 NASA researchers are planning to create the coldest spot in the known universe inside the International Space Station.

 “We’re going to study matter at temperatures far colder than are found naturally,” says Rob Thompson of JPL.
 He’s the Project Scientist for NASA’s Cold Atom Lab, an atomic ‘refrigerator’ slated for launch to the ISS in 2016.
 “We aim to push effective temperatures down to 100 pico-Kelvin.”

-100 pico-Kelvin is just one ten billionth of a degree above absolute zero, where all the thermal activity of atoms theoretically stops.
-At such low temperatures, ordinary concepts of solid, liquid and gas are no longer relevant.
+100 pico-Kelvin is just one ten billionths of a degree above absolute zero, where all the thermal activity of atoms theoretically stops.
+At such low temperatures, ordinary concepts of solid, liquid, and gas are no longer relevant.
 Atoms interacting just above the threshold of zero energy create new forms of matter that are essentially … quantum.